 I recalled my “marital arts” training with Grandmaster Tae Yun Kim.
 “Spiritual strength training” is probably a more accurate word for it.
 I recalled that I had experienced periods of real “enlightenment” (a feeling of lightness, incredible energy, spontaneous bursts of insight occuring frequently, feeling an emotional “lift” around the clock, 24-7).

-The first of those period had occured while actively practicing gratitude (for anything I could think of) every waking moment.
+The first of those period had occurred while actively practicing gratitude (for anything I could think of) every waking moment.
 That one lasted a solid 2 weeks.
 The last had occured when I really connected with forgiveness.
 That one lasted a week.
 In between, there had been one when I was generating love for a week.
 (I think.
 That one does not stand out in my memory as clearly, and the details are buried in about 90,000 words of diaries I kept during that period.)

 In computers, a “path” is defined as a chain of directories from the “root” (or top of the tree) down to a particular directory.
 So one path might be: God/Grace/gratitude.
 Another might be: God/Grace/Forgiveness.
 A picture of those paths, and a few others, might look like this: